-This report covers the market for MV hardware and software, including smart cameras and smart sensors, compact vision systems, PC-based MV systems, MV lighting and cameras, and frame grabbers.
+The scope of this report is the market for MV hardware and software, including smart cameras and smart sensors, compact vision systems, personal computer-based MV systems, MV lighting and cameras, and frame grabbers.

 The report will look at the global market for the various components that comprise an MV system.
-These components have been undergoing constant upgrades in terms of sophistication, but also provide easier operation.
+These components have been undergoing constant upgrades in terms of sophistication, but providing easier operation.
 In addition, the prices of these components continue to fall, so the MV industry has been characterized by improving price and performance ratios.
 This has made the market for MV components very competitive.
 This study will examine the nature of the competition and offer a regional breakdown of this market.
-In addition, the report covers the outlook of future global markets for MV systems and the technologies that will be involved.
-Starting with some basic manufacturing applications two decades ago in a few selected countries, the growth of this technology has allowed it to penetrate varied nonmanufacturing fields, and the market has become global in nature.
+In addition, there will be a look at future global markets for MV systems and the technologies that will be involved.
+Starting with some basic manufacturing applications two decades ago in a few selected countries, the growth of this technology has allowed it to penetrate varied nonmanufacturing fields and the market has become global in nature.

 Recent advances in MV technology have facilitated and accelerated varied applications for manufacturing as well as nonmanufacturing use in the near future.
 This report investigates the present global and regional markets for these various applications and provides a realistic forecast of their growth.